Xiao-Chenguang/Triplets-Oversampling/README.md

 2. Open a terminal and go to the folder "Triplet_Oversampling"
 3. run the scripts "run.sh" and "run_oversampling.sh" to generate the results of the paper.

+## Quick start
+You can reproduce the results with provided scripts.

+Prepare the virtual environment and packages with conda:
+*source prepare_venv.sh*

+Run the centralized learning experiment:
+*source ./run_cl.sh*

+Run the federated learning experiment:
+*source ./run_fl.sh*

 Python environment and dependencies:
 - Python 3.9.7